RPI-ITWS/itws4500-rathnr/lab5/lab6/readme.md

 - `weatherDescription`: Weather description

 ## ETL Process
-The ETL (Extract, Transform, Load) process is implemented in the `runETL` function in `etl.js`.
+The ETL process is implemented in the `runETL` function in `etl.js`.
 It fetches data from each weather API, transforms the data using the `transformData` function, and loads the transformed data into the MongoDB database using the `loadData` function.

 ## API Endpoints
 The following API endpoints are available: